County Route 508 (New Jersey): History

 A road from the Passaic River to the Hudson Waterfront was completed in 1750 and named Douwe's Ferry Road, for the ferry which crossed the Hackensack River.
 In 1790 the state legislature decided that "public good would be served by a 64 ft wide road from Paulus Hook to Newark Couthouse".
 By 1795 a bridge over the Hackensack 950 ft long and another over the Passaic 492 ft long (at the site of the Bridge Street Bridge) were built creating an uninterrupted toll road connection.
-The road between them is known as the Newark Turnpike.
+The road between them was known as the Newark Turnpike.
 The like-named Newark Plank Road also connected with Hudson Waterfront with Newark following a different route.

 In 1916, this road was signed as part of the William Penn Highway, which stretched from New York to Pittsburgh, PA.
 The route was incorporated into Route 9 in 1927, before being entirely removed by 1953.
 The county route was established largely along its present-day alignment in 1952, along with the other 500-series county highways.